JonChesterfield/EvilUnit/README.md

 This is considered alpha quality, in that I've been using it for about a year.
 It's on github seeking a second or even third user - feedback is welcome, especially on changes to the API.
 I should write better docs at some point, until then the various .i files contain examples in the form of self test code. evilunit_string_equal.i is a good self contained example. evilunit_selftest.c may also be worth reading as an example of where to find main().

 The purpose is to minimise the boilerplate involved in writing unit tests in the lowest common demoninator of programming languages.
-The design goals and constraints may be considered eccentric, in which case I'd recommend the excellent Catch project (URL).
+The design goals and constraints may be considered eccentric, in which case I'd recommend the excellent Catch project (https://github.com/philsquared/Catch).

 To use
 * Compile EvilUnit.c